EESSI/docs/docs/site_specific_config/gpu.md

 ROCm support is not yet available in EESSI.
 We are actively working on integrating AMD's ROCm ecosystem to provide GPU computing capabilities for AMD GPUs alongside our existing CUDA support for NVIDIA hardware.

-For the latest updates you can find us in the #amd-rocm channel in the [EESSI Slack](https://app.slack.com/client/TP0103C4C/C0780BEV9JN).
+For the latest updates join the #amd-rocm channel in the [EESSI Slack](https://app.slack.com/client/TP0103C4C/C0780BEV9JN).

 ### Overview of ROCm ecosystem